-The following are key features of the Policy:

-- Establishes reasonable competition as the preferred method of source selection. - Enables innovative and creative tailoring of procurement processes to meet individual requirements so that the right contractor is selected for each requirement. - Selects contractors and vendors on the basis of the best overall value to the Trust when considering all its needs.
+- 1.6 Key Features.
+The following are key features of this Policy: - ► Establishes reasonable competition as the preferred method of source selection. - ▶ Enables innovative and creative tailoring of procurement processes to meet individual requirements so that the right contractor is selected for each requirement. - ▶ Selects contractors and vendors on the basis of the best overall value to the Trust when considering all its needs.